StephenSmith25/PythonFMU3/README.md

 Please take a look at the examples to see the supported features.
 We currently support both the Model exchange and Cosimulation Interfaces.

-For both interfaces event mode is not supported.

 ### How do I build an FMU from python code?

 1. Install `pythonfmu3` package: